almson/almson-refcount/README.md

 `almson-refcount` is a reference counting implementation for Java derived from [Netty](netty.io).
 It aims to be robust, simple, efficient, and clever.

 Reference counting is like a more flexible version of `AutoCloseable`.
 It allows you to do manual, deterministic resource management while letting you pass your resources between objects and methods without deciding on a chain of ownership.
 Each object has a "reference count" which is initially set to 1.
 The `close` or `release` method (they both do the same thing) decrements the reference count.
 When the reference count reaches 0, the object's `destroy` method is called, performing any necessary cleanup.
-What distinguishes reference counting different from AutoCloseable is the `retain` method, which increments the reference count.
+What makes reference counting different from AutoCloseable is the `retain` method, which increments the reference count.
 Call `retain` on objects which someone else might destroy.
-This way, the object won't be destroyed until everyone stops using it.
-Make sure the number of `close/release` calls is 1 more than the number of calls to `retain` by the time you are done using the object, or you will cause a resource leak!
+This way, the object won't be destroyed until both of you call `close`.
+Make sure the number of `close/release` calls is 1 more than the number of calls to `retain` by the time everyone is done using the object, or you will cause a resource leak!
 Thankfully, you will be warned when you call `close/release` too often or too little.

 Unfortunately, successfully applying reference counting can be a little tricky.
 You need some rules by which retain and release are called, and you have to avoid reference cycles.
-You should read up about reference counting to understand this further.
-However, it is much easier to use reference counting when you only need it for a few resource-holding objects than when it is used for _all_ objects (as was the case in Objective-C).
-The rules can be looser and reference cycles need never occur.
+You may want to read up about reference counting to understand this better.
+However, suffice it to say that it is fairly easy to use reference counting for only a few resource-holding objects, as opposed to using it for _all_ objects (as was the case in Objective-C).
+The rules can be looser and you can not worry about reference cycles.

 # Features